PSandro/website/content/posts/bigrep-modding-klipper/index.md

 draft = true
 +++

-Having to opportunity to fix and modernize a large format 3d-printer at my local makerspace sounds like a cool challenge!
+Having the opportunity to fix and modernize a large format 3d-printer at my local makerspace sounds like a cool challenge!
 Especially when it's about a professional printer (with a profesisonal pricetag) that you usually don't have access to as a hobbyist.
 The exact type of this printer model is unknown to me, but it is some early version of the `BigRep ONE`, probably a `BigRep ONE.3b` manufactured in 2016 or so.

 ## Investigating the BigRep ONE